Opinion | Biden’s surprisingly successful first two weeks

-Recalling his college days, according to biographer Evan Osnos, Biden described himself and “a dangerous combination of arrogant and sloppy.”
-He had a stutter as a boy, and Osnos writes the “he never entirely shed the insecurity. . . .
+Recalling his college days, according to biographer Evan Osnos, Biden described himself as “a dangerous combination of arrogant and sloppy.”
+He had a stutter as a boy, and Osnos writes that “he never entirely shed the insecurity. . . .
 He can still name the grade school students who humiliated him.”

 When Donald Trump tagged him as “Sleepy Joe,” the nickname seemed to stick.
 Biden sometimes seemed to be operating half a speed too slow.
 His sentimentality and his press-the-flesh style recalled Irish American politicians of another era.
 In debates, he sometimes seemed to veer toward the line between coherence and gibberish.

 Biden walked into the White House with the gift of low expectations.
 His supporters were praying that he would be a strong leader, but when pressed for examples to buttress their faith, they often came up short.
-But it turned out that being a sleeper had its advantages —especially following the chaotic presidency of a narcissistic showman like Trump.
+But it turned out that being a sleeper had its advantages — especially following the chaotic presidency of a narcissistic showman like Trump.

 Two weeks into the job, Biden’s performance has surprised Republicans and Democrats alike.
 His policy moves have been quick and deliberate.
 His political touch has been light and deft.
 Every day, the White House rolls out a new policy initiative, presidential appointment or string of executive orders.
 By doing the ordinary tasks of government competently, Biden manages to seem unusual.
 It feels like the reinvention of what used to be known as “regular order.”